-I have never learned to can but we have an extra freezer in the garage that is happy to hold loads of frozen goodness!
+I have never learned to can but we do have an extra freezer in the garage that is happy to hold loads of frozen goodness!

 Obviously, this article slants heavily toward the fruits and vegetables we like to grow in our own garden!
 Yours will be different.

-You will grow what YOU eat and eat what YOU grow!
+You will grow what YOU eat!

 What do you normally eat?

 What do you have space to grow?

 What would you like to preserve?

 Guess what?
 I don’t like frozen zucchini.
 It was mushy and tough, all at the same time.
 We threw away A LOT of zucchini.